aeternity/aepp-sdk-docs/Sophia.md

 ### Events

 An append only list of blockchain events (or log entries).
-Sophia contracts log structured messages to an event log in the resulting blockchain transaction.
+Sofia contracts log structured messages to an event log in the resulting blockchain transaction.
 To use events a contract must declare a type event, and events are then logged using the event function:

 `event(e : event) : ()`